ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 Cluster YAML Configuration Options
 ==================================

 The cluster configuration is defined within a YAML file that will be used by the Cluster Launcher to launch the head node, and by the Autoscaler to launch worker nodes.
-Once the cluster configuration is defined, you will need to use the :ref:`Ray CLI <ray-cli>` to perform any operations such as starting and stopping the cluster.
+Once the cluster configuration is defined, you will need to use the :ref:`Ray CLI <ray-cluster-cli>` to perform any operations such as starting and stopping the cluster.

 Syntax
 ------